Hiōden: Mamono-tachi tono Chikai

+Plot

 The main character of Hiouden is Richard A. MacIntyre, the titular Scarlet King.
 His castle has been taken over by the Macaulays, and everyone in the castle was executed except him.
 He fled to the hanging gardens in the castle to regroup.
 There he discovers Beatrix, a dryad, who grants him the ability to summon demons.
 Thus begins his quest to retake his home.